DFE-Digital/github-actions/deploy-to-aks/README.md

 If using Google Cloud then GCP_PROJECT_ID abd GCP_WIP variables must be set in the service Makefile.

+## OIDC
+Federated credentials must be set up to allow the action to authenticate to Azure and kubernetes

 ## Inputs
-- `azure-credentials`: A JSON string containing service principal credentials (Required)
+- `azure-credentials`: A JSON string containing service principal credentials e.g. {"client_id": "x", "client_secret": "x", "subscription_id": "x", "tenant_id": "x"}
+- `azure-client-id`: Azure service principal or managed identity client ID when using OIDC
+- `azure-subscription-id`: Azure service principal or managed identity subscription ID when using OIDC
+- `azure-tenant-id`: Azure service principal or managed identity tenant ID when using OIDC
 - `gcp-wip`: The full identifier of the GCP Workload Identity Provider.
 See https://github.com/DFE-Digital/terraform-modules/blob/main/aks/dfe_analytics/README.md#authentication---github-actions (Optional)
 - `gcp-project-id`: The name of the GCP Project ID.
 See https://github.com/DFE-Digital/terraform-modules/blob/main/aks/dfe_analytics/README.md#authentication---github-actions (Optional)
 - `environment`: Name of the environment to deploy (Required)